-A deep and abiding faith in the wisdom and abilities of our people, particularly the poor, working idea was to reduce women of our country, our dependency on is at the root of all action at SEWA.
-Their others, and take hopes, dreams and charge of our own priorities provide us with direction and ideas for action.
+A deep and abiding faith in the wisdom and abilities of our people, particularly the poor, working women of our country, is at the root of all action at SEWA.
+Their hopes, dreams and priorities provide us with direction and ideas for action.